awsaavedra/awsaavedra.github.io/_posts/2019-09-08-ultralearning.md

   2. **Immersive Learning**: Surrounding yourself with the target environment.

-  3. **Flight Simulator Method**: if the context is too expensive to keep simulate, use the next best thing.
+  3. **Flight Simulator Method**: If the context is too expensive to keep simulating, use the next best thing.
 Mock interviews, flight simulators, coding challenges that are timed, etc.

   4. **Overkill approach**: The overkill approach is to put yourself into an environment where the demands are going to be extremely high, so you’re unlikely to miss any important lessons or feedback.
   Throw yourself into the deep end.

 ## Drill

 Although not the core components of this chapter is the idea of acting as a humble inquirer and doubter as opposed to "abrupt contradiction and positive argumentation."
 Which is part of the socratic method and stands as a great spirit of self discovery as well as discovery about others way of doing things.
-This is the opposite of the more arrogant styles you commonly see in the arrogant circles who are constantly probing for contradictions and seeming inconsistencies which have shorter evaluation loops and more trigger switches of skepticism.
+This is the opposite of the more arrogant styles you commonly see in the circles who are constantly probing for contradictions and seeming inconsistencies which have shorter evaluation loops in their thinking and more trigger switches of skepticism.
+It is an unsophisticated form of skepticism that takes statements at face value without seeking first to understand the others point of view before being understood.

 A simple idea to understand why drilling, or focusing on your weakest points first, is so important is simply that you have laggers and leaders.
-The laggers determine the speed of the process many times.
+The laggers determine the speed of the process in many cases.
 If someone has conceptual holes or major gaps in knowledge the foundation is shaky.

      By identifying a rate-determining step in your learning reaction, you can isolate it and work on it specifically.

 What is the high level strategy of a drill that resolves this issue?
-The direct-then-drill approach
+The **direct-then-drill approach**

   1. The first step is to try to practice the skill directly.

   2. The next step is to analyze the direct skill and try to isolate components that are either rate-determining steps in your performance or subskills you find difficult to improve because there are too many other things going on for you to focus on them.

   3. The final step is to go back to direct practice and integrate what you’ve learned.
-This has two purposes: even in well designed drills there will be transfer problems and second is that you need feedback whether your drill was well design and appropriate.
+This has two purposes: even in well designed drills there will be transfer problems and second is that you need feedback whether your drill was well designed and appropriate.

-It may seem hard to figure out which is things to drill but this breaks down to experimentation.
+It may seem hard to figure out what are the things to drill but this breaks down to experimentation.
 You get feedback fast and iterate.

  Drill types:

-  1. **Time slicing**: look for components of the skill that can be decomposed into specific moments that have particular significance
+  1. **Time slicing**: Look for components of the skill that can be decomposed into specific moments that have particular significance.

   2. **Cognitive Components**: Isolating a certain cognitive component.
 The goal here is to find a way to drill only one component when, in practice, others would be applied at the same time.